 Renske has been working in the urban mobility field since 2007.
-Master’s degree in Political Science and International Relations.
-Work experience at various governmental organisations (ministry, Embassy, municipalities), followed by ten years at a Dutch traffic consultancy firm, before moving back to the public sector.
+She holds a master’s degree in Political Science and International Relations.
+Her work experience spans various governmental organisations (ministry, Embassy, municipalities), followed by ten years at a Dutch traffic consultancy firm, before moving back to the public sector.
 Currently she is employed at the Smart Mobility team of Forum Virium Helsinki, the innovation company of the City of Helsinki, Finland.
 Renske is project coordinator of the 8M€ cross-European FABULOS project on automated shuttles for public transportation in cities.
 In this Pre-Commercial Procurement project, 6 procuring authorities and 16 companies cooperate.

 Renske managed and participated in European projects related to e.g. bike sharing, sustainable commuting through gamification, quality monitoring in public transport, Sustainable Urban Mobility Plan development and, currently, automated public transport for last-mile transit

 Forum Virium Helsinki (FVH) is the City of Helsinki innovation company with a staff of around 50 experts.
 Its mission is to make Helsinki the most functional smart city in the world.
 FVH builds bridges between the public and the private sector by working with companies, universities, other public sector organizations and Helsinki residents.
 We foster a culture of experimentation.

 We solve public sector problems but the solutions are often developed by private companies and residents.
 The FABULOS project (fabulos.eu) is a good example and one of the 30+ projects FVH has ongoing.
 In FABULOS, six procuring partners, with FVH as Lead Procurer, are collectively funding R&D for the prototyping and testing of smart systems that are capable of operating fleets of automated shuttle buses in urban environments as part of existing public transportation.